PriitU/mws-restaurant-stage-1/README.md

 ## Project overview: Sage 2

 The client application is pulling data from the development server.

+## Project overview: Sage 3

+Added functionality to mark favorite restaurants.
+Added functionality for writing and reading reviews.
+The reviews can be written while offline, they will be stored in local storage until network is restored.

 Lighthouse scores:
 **Desktop:**
 Progressive Web App: 91